gautamthareja/weather-app/README.md

-Clima is a weather app made as an exercise for The Complete Flutter Bootcamp (London App Brewery).
+This is a weather app.